 Events In The History Of Aave Rates

 Lending markets experience spikes in demand when the environment becomes risky or offers opportunities for profit.
-This article examines three events that influenced Aave markets.
+This article examines four events that influenced Aave markets.

 On March 11, 2023, USDC lost its dollar peg after Circle revealed $3.3 billion of reserves were stuck in Silicon Valley Bank.
 Investors rushed to USDT, an alternative stablecoin, triggering a surge in demand across decentralised exchanges and DeFi lending markets.
 On Aave this demand pushed USDT borrow rates above 60% APR as investors sought to obtain USDT to sell at a premium across decentralised exchanges and/or to purchase USDC at a discount.
 Rates normalized once USDC regained its peg four days later.